Ayurvedic Nutrition

 Stewed Apples with Cinnamon and Clove

-A light, warming breakfast that activates Kapha digestion without heaviness.
+A light, warming breakfast that wakes up Kapha digestion without heaviness.

 Prep: 5 minCook: 10 min